 Nature Explorations, July 7 – September 7, 2023: Summer Camps at the McClung are back in full swing!
 During the month of June, Dino Explorers and Art Masters campers discovered the fascinating history of nature through exploration, art, and science here in the museum.
 The art on display in this exhibition is inspired by the Geology & Fossil History of Tennessee exhibition and a print from the collection by artist Maria Sibylla Merian.
 We hope you enjoy these wonderful nature-inspired creations.

 Fifty-Four Faces, June 8 – July 6, 2023: This exhibit honored 54 people lost to gun violence.
 Forty-nine of them died when a gunman opened fire in the Pulse Nightclub in Orlando, Florida on June 12, 2016.
 Five others were killed during a shooting at Club Q in Colorado Springs, Colorado on November 19, 2022.
-We are honored these particular individuals during Pride Month because they were targeted for being at places that serve LGBTQ+ people.
+We honor these individuals during Pride Month because they were targeted for being at places that serve LGBTQ+ people.
 Fifty-Four Faces was presented in collaboration with UT’s Multicultural Student Life and the Pride Center.
 Find resources for processing trauma related to gun violence.

 Let Me Tell You About… February 24 – June 7, 2023: For the gallery’s debut, the McClung Student Advisory Board developed a community-sourced exhibition wherein UT campus members were asked to submit pictures and descriptions of those who made a positive impact in their lives.
 The resulting display showcased everyday people who made an extraordinary impact on the lives of Vols.